-If you’re a student aged 12-19 interested in taking part in the upcoming British Esports Championships for schools or colleges or Alternative Provision schools, here’s some of the key info you need to know.
+If you’re a student aged 12+ interested in taking part in the British Esports Championships for schools or colleges or Alternative Provision schools, here’s some of the key info you need to know.

 The Championships are open to all secondary schools, Further Education (FE) Colleges and Alternative Provision (AP) schools in the UK and are PC-based.
-Official entries for Season 2 of the Championships are open now and will close on January 11th 2019.
+You can register your interest in the upcoming Championships which get underway in September.

 The Championships are split into two eight-week seasons.
-Fixtures take place after school on the same day each week during term time and will run until Easter 2019.
-We will host the Grand Finals at Insomnia at the NEC, Birmingham on April 19th 2019.
+Fixtures take place after school on the same day each week during term time and will run until Easter 2020.
+We will host the Grand Finals at Insomnia at the NEC, Birmingham again.
 There, the winner of Season 1 in each game will face the winner of Season 2.

 Schools/colleges are able to enter a team or teams in to one, two or all three games.